codelover4655/eng_frontend/README.md

 * be ensure this port is free for host

                                                 STEPS TO SETUP BACKEND SERVER

 * Clone the Repository `https://github.com/codelover4655/eng_backend.git` or directly download the zip file.
+* install python on your pc if not present previously
 * Install virtual enviourment for python as there may be some dependencies which OS not give access to install on system directly
 * Process to install and create virtual envirment varies for diffrent operterating systems (supporting docs-https://docs.python.org/3/library/venv.html)
 * after activating virtual environment (if required)